sharekey/meteor-vite/README.md

 ```

 You can leave your Meteor client entry file empty, but it's necessary to enable Meteor import mode.
 In the example
-above, we can create an empty `client/meteor.js` file.
+above, we have already created an empty `client/meteor.js` file.

+If you also want to build the Meteor server with Vite, also create an empty `server/meteor.js` file.
+Otherwise, point
+the `mainModule.server` field to your existing server main module.

 Create a Vite configuration file (`vite.config.ts`) in your project root.
 And load in the `meteor-vite` plugin.
 ```ts